hoho0001/mad9022-w19/docs/assignments/api.md

 ## Sign Up (Registration) Page

 The registration page will have a form with five fields - `firstName`, `lastName`, `email`, , `password`, and `userType`.
 These will be sent to the API as the REQUEST payload.
-(See the Auth Routes notes in the MAD9124 Project description for more details).
+[See the Auth Routes notes in the MAD9124 Project description for more details](https://mad9124-w19.github.io/deliverables/final.html).

 This page does NOT require a valid JWT token.